Former Groton school superintendent charged with child porn possession

 In 2010, the Town of Groton settled a lawsuit against a former assistant superintendent who complained of age and gender discrimination and of becoming ill because of the constant abuse by Kadri.
 One of Kadri's former executive assistants filed a complaint against Kadri, alleging abusive behavior.
 The woman said she carried mace in her office to protect herself from Kadri.

 Kadri had come to Groton from Pennsylvania, where he had served as superintendent in the Neshaminy School District in Bucks County, Penn.
-He previously had serves as a superintendent in Moorestown, N.J.
+He previously had served as a superintendent in Moorestown, N.J.

 There were never any allegations pertaining to children that surfaced during Kadri's time in Groton.
 His employment history after his time in Groton is unknown.